All Episodes

 And they found that he had like the world's biggest Rod Stewart cassette collection.

-I don't know whether he's holed up now in the Pakistani tribal lands, uh, and I don't know whether he's managed to replace his Rod Stewart cassette collection, but if while we're uh holding uh fundraisers uh to try and uh get teddy bears for all these gangbangers at the southern border, maybe it would be nice if we could also have a charity fundraising thing to try and replace Muller Omar's cassette collection so he can still funk around the room uh in his robes too, if you like my body, and you think I'm sexy.
+But if while we're holding fundraisers to try and get teddy bears for all these gangbangers at the southern border, maybe it would be nice if we could also have a charity fundraising thing to try and replace Muller Omar's cassette collection so he can still funk around the room in his robes to if you like my body and you think I'm sexy.

-Don't worry, it's not one of these things where he's headed out for we you've got the nightmare of guest hosts without end.
+Don't worry, it's not one of these things where he's headed out for a week.

-He's gonna be back on Buddy.
+He's going to be back on Monday.

-He's got a long-standing charity engagement that he does every year around about this time, and he's enormously generous with his time like that.
+He's got a long-standing charity engagement that he does every year around about this time.

-Why is he uh doing another charity event?
+Why is he doing another charity event?

 Why does he have to do something?

-He's got a job, why is he doing a charity event?
+Why is he doing a charity event?

-Uh but every time anything happens and he has to say anything about it, he's apparently at a fundraiser.
+But every time anything happens and he has to say anything about it, he's apparently at a fundraiser.

 What is that even all about?

-He takes a and incidentally, Rush Rush doesn't take a full-bodied jet and a 40-car motorcade and shut down whatever city he's doing the fundraiser in to do the fundraiser.
+He takes a and incidentally, Rush doesn't take a full-bodied jet and a 40-car motorcade and shut down whatever city he's doing the fundraiser in to do the fundraiser.

-There's a a very good piece on that.
+There's a very good piece on that.

 I don't want to get Gary all annoyed because he thinks I've been focusing on this too much.